 86. Hinchinbrook Channel between the following lines-

 - (a) a line from Lucinda Point to George Point, Hinchinbrook Island; - (b) a line from the northern bank of Meunga Creek to Hecate Point, Hinchinbrook Island.
+SCHEDULE 4 sections 18(1) and 19

 REGULATED FISH